 This advice is correct but can be difficult to follow in the summer months when it is so very hot.
 Again it is a matter of personal preference as mosquito activity varies from place to place (often within a short distance).

-I would recommend bringing a couple of long sleeved thin cotton shirts (which are also useful if you are having too much sun during the day) and some thin linen or cotton trousers.
-However an alternative would be to smother yourself in insect repellant.
+I would recommend bringing a couple of long sleeved thin cotton shirts (which are also useful if you are out in the sun during the day) and some thin linen or cotton trousers.
+However an alternative would be to smother yourself in insect repellent.

 Tsetse Flies

 Where I would issue much stronger warnings would be in safari areas prone to tsetse flies.
-Again this varies by the exact terrain but parts of Zambia, Malawi, Tanzania & Kenya can have tsetse flies.
-Tsetse flies do not pose any real health risk any more but they can give very nasty itchy stings which are very noticeable on your skin (as most people react to the bites) and last for a few days.
+Again this varies by the exact terrain but some wildlife parts of Zambia, Malawi, Tanzania & Kenya have tsetse flies.
+Tsetse flies do not pose health risks anymore but they can give very itchy stings which are noticeable on your skin (as many people react to the bites) and can last for a few days.

-If you are in tsetse fly country (and I recommend asking your ranger when you arrive at a lodge) then you should cover up and wear long trousers with socks especially if you are on a walking safari.
+If you are in tsetse fly country (and I recommend asking your ranger when you arrive at your lodge) then you should cover up and wear long trousers with socks.
+Especially if you are on a walking safari.

-You should also avoid the colours of blue, black and some people say white as these colours seem to attract the tsetse fly.
-(You may see tsetse fly traps on your game drive with blue and black stripes to attract them!)
+You should also avoid the colours of blue, black, and some people say white, as these colours seem to attract the tsetse fly.
+(You may see tsetse fly traps on your game drive which are coloured with blue and black stripes to attract them!)

 Spring

 The ‘shoulder months’ of Spring and Autumn are always a tricky one as far as packing is concerned.
-Temperatures may vary wildly within an average two week holiday period as you never know when Winter will change to Spring or Spring to Summer…
+Temperatures may vary wildly within an average two week holiday period.
+You never know when Winter will change to Spring or Spring to Summer…

 Spring-like weather starts in late August – later in Cape Town and on the Garden Route, but there is no guarantee of this.
 As in Europe and the States, spring often brings variable weather – beautiful for days and then a bit cold and rainy for a day or two.
 Rain might occur if you are in the Cape.
-You can purchase hats, umbrellas etc easily if needed.
+Hats and umbrellas can be purchased easily if needed.

-Even if the days are warm and sunny, night time temperatures will be noticeably cooler so have a warmer jacket for the evenings – pashminas also work well.
+Even if the days are warm and sunny, night time temperatures will be noticeably cooler.
+Have a warmer jacket for the evenings – pashminas also work well.

 So bring a variety of clothes- both warm and hot weather options – t-shirts, short-sleeved tops, pedal pushers, swim gear – especially if you are spending time in the Kruger but be ready for temperatures to change quite suddenly.